adamhindTESP/Guardian-Seed/Readme.md

 - A reasoning or planning engine
 - A replacement for hardware safety systems
 - A defense against all ML adversarial attacks
+- A certified industrial safety controller
+- A replacement for PLC logic, firmware limits, or force/velocity interlocks

 **Purity Principle:**
 Intelligence and context live upstream.